Learning support for students with disabilities

 ③Does reasonable accommodation mean exemption from grade evaluations or assignments?

-No. Reasonable accommodations are adjustments to ensure learning opportunities, and are not changes to or exemptions from evaluation criteria.
+No. Reasonable accommodations are adjustments to ensure learning opportunities, not changes to or exemptions from evaluation criteria.

 ④Is a medical certificate or doctor's opinion required?

-The documents to be submitted vary depending on the type of disability.
-You may be asked to submit these documents in order to consider the details of the accommodation.
+The required documents vary depending on the type of disability.
+You may be asked to submit documents to help us consider the necessary accommodations.

 ⑤To what extent will information about my application and disability/illness be shared within the university?